 I have a BA in Latin American History from UC Berkeley and attended graduate school there in the field of journalism.
 I also have a Master of Arts in Writing from Johns Hopkins University.
 After attending UC Berkeley’s graduate journalism school, I worked as a reporter, editor, and press secretary.
 Of all the work I’ve done, I am perhaps proudest of having co-founded the National Safe Kids Campaign (now Safe Kids Worldwide) in 1988 and worked as its first executive director.

 I am a refugee from another career.
-I have a BA in anthropology and spent 13 years as a professional archaeologist.
-While the job was always unusual, and it afforded me the opportunity to travel quite a bit, I eventually returned to that nagging urge to write and decided to make it my vocation.
+Before pursuing a career in writing and editing, I was a professional archaeologist for 13 years.
 The way I use my writing and editing skills today extends back into my former life.
-As Field Director and environmental consultant for a small firm in western Wyoming I edited hundreds of technical documents and reports.
+As a field director and environmental consultant for a small firm in western Wyoming I edited hundreds of technical documents and reports.
 Although I mostly edit fiction now, I welcome the opportunity to work on non-fiction/technical pieces as well.
 My knowledge in that area is pretty solid.

 I received a Master of Arts in Writing from the Johns Hopkins University in 2012 and I have a Bachelor of Arts in Anthropology from American University, which I earned in 1997.